TaufiqHassan/ggen/README.md

 ## ggen

-Generate grids and remap to SE at any resolution.
+Generate grids and remap to SE at any resolution. `ggen` does conservative remapping unless explicitly specified with `-bl` option.
 Produces grid files, scrip files, map files, reampped file and a log file.
 If the file already exists, it will be skipped.
 Logs are appended to log.ggen.

 ### Usage